 UTSA first established a Division of Engineering in 1982.
 The division was then reorganized into a College of Engineering (COE) in the year 2000.
-In the ensuring seven years (2000-2007) since the inception of the College, student enrollment has more than doubled and research funding has increased several fold.
+In the insuring seven years (2000-2007) since the inception of the College, student enrollment has more than doubled and research funding has increased several fold.
 During this growth phase, the COE will maintain its focus on providing excellence in education, research and service.
 Student achievement will be a central goal and all education programs will be geared to maximize student learning and success.

 In research, the COE will focus on the areas of excellence outlined by UTSA—security, health, energy and environment, and sustainability.
-Within this context, areas such as information security, biomedical system, multifunctional materials, engineering infrastructure, manufacturing, computational modeling, energy, and environmental technology will be emphasized.
+Within this context, areas such as information security, biomedical systems, multifunctional materials, engineering infrastructure, manufacturing, computational modeling, energy, and environmental technology will be emphasized.
 Service activities will focus on outreach to K-12 students and programs, close interactions with the individual community and providing opportunities for professional development.
 In all three areas—education, research and service—the COE will work to establish a prominent national and international presence.